-Assessment result Related findings (for each C / E / S) ✓ Fully met C: There is a national-level net-zero strategy, and financial institutions are encouraged to make and adhere to net-zero transition plans.
-E: nature positive, no nature loss-level strategy that banks are encouraged to make and adhere to nature-related transition plans.
-Partially met There is a national-level net-zero strategy but financial institutions have not been specifically encouraged to make and adhere to net-zero transition plans. × Not met ❖ There is no national-level net-zero strategy
+Assessment result Related findings (for each C / E / S) Fully met C: There is a national-level net-zero strategy, and financial institutions are encouraged to make and adhere to net-zero transition plans.
+E: There is a national-level comprehensive nature-related strategy or specifically a national biodiversity and/or deforestation and/or water strategy which financial institutions are encouraged to make and adhere to derived transition plans Partially met C: There is a national-level net-zero strategy but financial institutions have not been specifically encouraged to make and adhere to net-zero transition plans.
+E: There is a national-level comprehensive nature-related strategy or specifically a national biodiversity and/or deforestation and/or water strategy which financial institutions are encouraged to make and adhere to derived transition plans × Not met ❖ There is no national-level net-zero strategy